Computational Image-based Stroke Assessment for Evaluation of Cerebroprotectants with Longitudinal and Multi-site Preclinical MRI: Methods

-{\bf Brain segmentation and spatial normalization:} We performed brain extraction using a deep learning neural network approach with a U-net architecture (Fig. \ref{results}.A3) implemented in PyTorch \cite{ronneberger2015u} similar to several previous rodent imaging studies \cite{Hsu2020-ku} \cite{De_Feo2021-xy}.
-We bootstrapped our model using a semi-automated conventional brain extraction approach applied to the ADC$_{base}$ (because it showed the least lesion contrast); this process involved edge-preserving smoothing, gradient computation, thresholding, and morphological operations to isolate the brain.
+{\bf Brain segmentation and spatial normalization:} We performed brain extraction using a deep learning neural network with a U-net architecture (Fig. \ref{results}.A3) implemented in PyTorch \cite{ronneberger2015u} and similarly to previous work \cite{Hsu2020-ku} \cite{De_Feo2021-xy}.
+We bootstrapped our model using a semi-automated conventional brain extraction approach applied to the baseline ADC (least lesion contrast); this process involved edge-preserving smoothing, gradient computation, thresholding, and morphological operations to isolate the brain.
 We selected training examples from 180 cases and hold-out testing and validation examples from 30 cases; each was split roughly evenly between imaging centers and time points.
-Our network took all four parameter maps as input (128x128x4 resolution), used a kernel size of 64 and a batch size of 20, and included albumentations-based data augmentation for translation, rotation, scaling, contrast, and deformations \cite{buslaev2020albumentations}.
-We trained a single 2D U-nets with data from each image plan, and then at inference time, we applied the model to each image slice direction and computed the average prediction.
+Our network took all four parameter maps as input (128x128x4 resolution), used a kernel size of 64 and a batch size of 20, with augmentation by translation, rotation, scaling, contrast, and deformation.
+We trained a single 2D U-net with data from each image plane, and then at inference time, we applied the model to each image slice direction and computed the average prediction.
 We trained for 10 epochs on an Nvidia 1080 Ti 12GB GPU for two hours and ten minutes.
-Following this, we performed linear registration of each case to the MBAT mouse brain atlas \cite{mackenzie2007multimodal} using the R2$_{rate}$ parameter map.
+Following this, we performed linear registration of each case to the Mouse BIRN Atlasing Toolkit (MBAT) \cite{mackenzie2007multimodal} atlas using the T2 rate parameter map.